 If you are finding prices really high on your proposed dates chances are a convention is in town (see below).
 Consider shifting dates and you may find prices plummet!

 Will the Pools be open in November?

-Pool seaons is normally over by November.
-This however is a bit of a myth in Las VEgas.
-Pool seaon really only refers to the Pool Party Season, and while this has mostly wrapped up by the end of October this doen not mean pools close.
+Pool season is normally over by November.
+This however is a bit of a myth in Las Vegas.
+Pool season really only refers to the Pool Party Season, and while this has mostly wrapped up by the end of October this does not mean pools close.

 Most hotels will have pool decks open in some capacity, especially if the weather warrants it.
 Some days in November the temperature is more than enough for some poolside sunbathing and drinks.
 The bottom line in Vegas is if the customer wants it the Hotel will almost certainly be too happy to provide (and charge for) it.
 People sitting by pools buy drinks, so of course, the Hotel will open their pools!